BrentLittle/WebDevBootcamp/Section 02 - Intro to Web Development/README.md

 ### Topics Covered in this section

 #### Crucial:
-- Understanding of the Roles of HTML CSS and JS
+- Understanding of the Roles of HTML, CSS, and JS
 #### Important:
 - How the Internet Works
 - HTTP Request/Response Cycle